edwellbrook/node-tvdb/README.md

 - Only returns relevant data (no need to call response.Data.Series etc.)
 - Set language at initialisation or on each function call
 - Return values through promises (dropped callback support)
-- Use new JSON API from TheTVDB
+- Uses the new JSON API from TheTVDB
 - [Tests with Mocha and Wercker CI](https://app.wercker.com/#applications/53f155d02094f9781d058f98)

 ## Installation